AntonioGarciaQuintana/Contracts-Angular-Version/README.md

 # Contracts
-This project is to manage the land contracts and payments
+This project is to manage the agriculture contracts and payments